shivanshyam79/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Import the required packages.
+## step 1.
+Import the required packages.
-2. Import the dataset to work on.
+## step 2.
+Import the dataset to work on.
-3. From sklearn module import kmeans.
+## step 3.
+From sklearn module import kmeans.
-4. Define number of clusters to be made.
+## step 4.
+Define number of clusters to be made.
-5. Assign the cluster values.
+## step 5.
+Assign the cluster values.
-6. Plot the cluster using matplotlib.pyplot
+## step 6.
+Plot the cluster using matplotlib.pyplot
-7. End the program.
+## step 7.
+End the program
+## step 7 stop.
 ## Program:
 ```
 /*